Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 ## Proposing a module

-### Where do I need to go to make sure the module I'd like to propose is not already in the works?

-The [AVM core team][AVMCoreTeam] maintains the list of [Bicep][BicepModules] and [Terraform][TFModules] modules and tracks the status of each module.
-Based on this module catalog, you can check if the module you'd like to build is already in the works (e.g., it's being worked on in a feature branch but hasn't been published yet).

-{{< hint type=warning title=TBD icon=gdoc_gitea >}}
-Module catalog is to be published soon.
-{{< /hint >}}

-### I need a new module but I cannot own/author it for various reasons, what should I do?

-Each AVM module requires a [module owner][ModuleOwners] and **MAY** have additional [module contributors][ModuleContributors].

-Essentially, you have 3 options:

-1. You sign up to be a module owner (and optionally, you can find additional contributors to help you).
-2. You find / request someone else to be the module owner (and optionally, you can be a contributor).
-3. You propose a module and wait until the AVM core team finds a module owner for you (who then can optionally leverage the help of additional contributors).

-As these options are increasingly more time consuming, we recommend you to start with considering option 1 and only if you cannot own the module, should you move to option 2 and then 3.

-You can propose a new module [here][ModuleProposal].

 ### Where can I submit a new module proposal / request?

 To propose a new module, simply create an issue [here][ModuleProposal].
 ### Can I just propose / create ANY module?

 **For example, can I propose one for managed disks or NICs or diagnostic settings?
 What about patterns?**